nosotrascr/nosotrascr-main-site/wp-content/themes/sinatra/readme.txt

 A lightweight and highly customizable multi-purpose theme that makes it easy for anyone to create their perfect website.

 == Description ==
 Sinatra is a lightweight and highly customizable multi-purpose theme that makes it easy for anyone to create their perfect website.
 It comes with microdata integration, unlimited colors, multiple layouts, pre-built demo websites and so much more.
 It's also translatable and built with best SEO practices.
-Fully responsive layout makes it look beautiful on every device.
+It works well with your favorite plugins such as WooCommerce, JetPack, page builders, SEO plugins and others.

 == Frequently Asked Questions ==